Weed is a drug derived from the plant Cannabis sativa. It’s used for recreational and medicinal purposes.

 - small length

-Researchers mostly study the effects of marijuana use during pregnancy on animals.
-Experts say exposure to THC can affect a baby’s brain development.
-This may result in:
+Researchers mostly study the effects of weed use during pregnancy on animals.
+Experts say exposure to THC can affect a baby’s

-Babies born to mothers who smoke marijuana during pregnancy don’t have serious signs of withdrawal.
+Babies born to mothers who smoke weed during pregnancy don’t have serious signs of withdrawal.
 However, other changes may be noted.

-The growing popularity of vape pens has led marijuana users to switch from smoking the drug to “vaping.”
-Vape pens use water vapor instead of smoke.
+The growing popularity of vape pens has led weed users to switch from smoking the drug to “vaping.”
+With vape pens, users inhale a liquid vapor instead of smoke.

-Many pregnant women mistakenly think vaping or eating marijuana doesn’t harm their baby.
+Many pregnant women mistakenly think vaping or eating weed doesn’t harm their baby.
 But these preparations still have THC, the active ingredient.
 As a result, they can harm a baby.
+We just don’t know if it’s safe, and therefore is not worth the risk.

-Several states have legalized marijuana for medical use.
-Expectant moms or women wishing to become pregnant may wish to use marijuana for medical purposes, like relieving nausea.
+Several states have legalized weed for medical use.
+It’s often referred to as medical marijuana.
+Expectant moms or women wishing to become pregnant may wish to use weed for medical purposes, like relieving nausea.

 But medical marijuana is difficult to regulate during pregnancy.